navferty/NBU-VBA-Currencies/README.md

 # NBU-VBA-Currencies
 Load NBU currencies in Excel (from bank.gov.ua)

-The macro allowes to load currency to Excel worksheet.
+The macro allows to load currency to Excel worksheet.
 It can be used directly in formulas such as:

 `=GetNbuCurrency("RUB";"5/31/2020")`